Rome: Things to do

 Food is an essential part of the Italy vacation experience, and just as central to local life.
 Sure, Rome is a capital city and you can find food from all over the world here.
 But there are some uniquely Roman specialties to try, including the humble spaghetti carbonara – miles better than any version you’ll try at home.
 Another local delicacy is Roman style artichokes, either deep fried in olive oil, or braised in white wine, water, and oil.
-There’s also no excuse for running out of energy while sightseeing.
-Get off the main tourist streets (unless you want to pay triple the price) and sip espresso at one of the countless standing espresso bars around the city.
+For coffee lovers, there’s also no excuse for running out of energy while sightseeing.
+Get off the pricey main tourist streets and sip espresso at one of the countless standing espresso bars around the city.

 SHORT ROME VACATION IDEAS

 Italy uses the Euro, and Rome is one of its more expensive cities.
 Still, things tend to be quite reasonable next to other major European stops like London, Paris, or Amsterdam, and entry fees to most popular museums and historic sights are pretty moderate.
 You can pay extra to skip the lengthy queues, but booking an organized tour will often buy you that privilege anyway.
 Independent travelers might want to pick up Rome’s Omnia Card for this benefit instead.
 Food and drink is a serious thing in Italy, and so can be on the expensive side.
 In Rome, an inexpensive meal is typically around 13-18 EUR, while a 3-course dinner for two will be closer to 60 EUR.
 Choose restaurants (and espresso bars) away from the main tourist attractions, ideally without English menus for generally higher quality at a lower price.